WakiMak/trentent.github.io-forked/_posts/2013-03-08-citrix-hdx-engine-has-encountered-a-problem-and-needs-to-close-we-are-sorry-for-the-inconvenience.md

 4. When the server virtual channel application is finished, it closes the virtual channel and frees any allocated resources.

 **Issue:**
-If your application starts and the dialog box appears afterwards; we can conclude one of the virtual channels has crashed.Â Usually, if this scenario appears it's because your application has "Don't wait for printers".Â If your application does not have this checkbox then sometimes the application will crash before the application is loaded.Â With this knowledge we have narrowed down our culprit.Â Printers.Â An example of a printer list with a client that was having this issue:
+If your application starts and the dialog box appears afterwards; we can conclude one of the virtual channels has crashed.
+Usually, if this scenario appears it's because your application has "Don't wait for printers".
+If your application does not have this checkbox then sometimes the application will crash before the application is loaded.
+With this knowledge we have narrowed down our culprit.
+Printers.
+An example of a printer list with a client that was having this issue:

 <div style="clear: both; text-align: center;">
   <a style="margin-left: 1em; margin-right: 1em;" href="http://3.bp.blogspot.com/-Xk5RK9S3fKU/UToodHayXYI/AAAAAAAAAMc/h1kqcUwi5EI/s1600/4.png"><img src="http://3.bp.blogspot.com/-Xk5RK9S3fKU/UToodHayXYI/AAAAAAAAAMc/h1kqcUwi5EI/s320/4.png" width="320" height="269" border="0" /></a>
 </div>

-We have a Citrix policy to only map the default printer, but during the virtual channel creation, all printers become connected to the server.Â I was able to verify this with procmon; watching as it iterated through the registry keys for each printer.
+We have a Citrix policy to only map the default printer, but during the virtual channel creation, all printers become connected to the server.
+I was able to verify this with procmon; watching as it iterated through the registry keys for each printer.

 A simple test to determine if a bad printer is causing your issue is to disable the Print Spooler service: